 A study by the Yale Center for Emotional Intelligence surveyed over 1,000 U.S. employees to learn about engagement as it relates to burnout – burnout being, of course, the point of no return when an employee or team member is so stressed and exhausted that they can’t take it anymore.

 Burnout has both physical and emotional symptoms and can lead to sleep problems and depression.
 Once an employee is burned out, they may need a lot of time to recover to previous levels of productivity, or worse, may give up and quit altogether.
 They may float to a different broker, franchise, or even another industry.

 The study found that 2 out of 5 employees are highly engaged, but with low levels of burnout stress.
 These employees, categorized by the researchers as “optimally engaged,” had positive emotional health and contributed positively to the company.

-Unfortunately, one in five workers had high levels of engagement, but were at high risk for burnout.
-These workers represent the “engaged-exhausted” group,” and while they were very interested in their work, they were also very frustrated and stressed.
-This group had much higher turnover than even unengaged employees.
+Unfortunately, 1 in 5 workers had high levels of engagement but were at high risk for burnout.
+These workers represent the “engaged-exhausted group,” and while they were very interested in their work, they were also very frustrated and stressed.
+This group had a much higher turnover than even unengaged employees.

 This means that all brands are at risk of losing some of their very best employees because they are overworked (and unsupported).

 While some companies have helped their employees reduce stress through wellness programs that encourage exercise, good nutrition, and mindfulness practices, Yale researchers say that these programs may not do enough for highly-engaged workers.

 Highly-engaged workers (or agents), across the board, reported having access to crucial resources such as supervisor support, rewards such as good pay, and recognition for their work.
 The biggest difference between optimally engaged workers and exhausted-engaged workers was the demands of the work itself.